2 Helpful / 0 Not

 Pros: Lots of challenge.
 Plays around a lake and into back of park.
 Mostly open shots with large trees and a lake to shape a variety of shots over, around or under.
 3 rest rooms along course route, concrete tees on white.
 Signs by white tees with distance, par & next tee direction.
 Discraft Chainstar baskets were purchased new for this course and are still like new.
 Nice practice basket area.
 Several memorable holes such as 1 that is on a mound circled by palm trees, 4 & 5 over or alongside the water, 10 on a large sloping mound.

 Elevation: There are a few pins on mounds which adds more to aesthetics than the challenge as there is no real fear of a long roll away due to the thick Florida grass.

 Other Thoughts: course has a&b pins, red, white and blue tees.
-Best played on weekdays or early weekends before park gets busy.
-Disc eating bushes on 16 have been removed.
-A new tree or two where the bushes were would be nice to preserve the challenge of 16. $1.50 per person on weekends/holidays.
+Best played on weekdays or early weekends before park gets busy. $1.50 per person on weekends/holidays.

 1 of 2 people found this review helpful.

 1 Helpful / 4 Not